abap34/slide-template/README.md

 1. Install the [Marp CLI](https://github.com/marp-team/marp-cli).
 2. Run `make all` to build the slide in the `build/` directory:
    - This command generates `.html`, `.pdf`, and `.pptx` files.
 Individual targets like `make html`, `make pdf`, and `make pptx` are also available.
-3. Use `make preview` to start a local server and open your slide in a browser for preview.
+3. `make preview` to start a local server and open your slide in a browser for preview.

 ## Warning